awsdocs/amazon-opensearch-service-developer-guide/doc_source/replication.md

 In order for non\-admin users to perform replication activities, they also need to be mapped to the appropriate permissions\.
 Most permissions correspond to specific [REST API operations](https://opensearch.org/docs/replication-plugin/api/)\.
 For example, the `indices:admin/plugins/replication/index/_resume` permission lets you resume replication of an index\.
 For a full list of permissions, see [Replication permissions](https://opensearch.org/docs/replication-plugin/permissions/#replication-permissions) in the OpenSearch documentation\.

 **Note**
 The commands to start replication and create a replication rule are special cases\.
-Because they invoke background processes on the leader and follower domains, you must pass a `leader_cluster_role` and `follower_cluster_role` in the request, which OpenSearch Service uses in all backend replication tasks\.
+Because they invoke background processes on the leader and follower domains, you must pass a `leader_cluster_role` and `follower_cluster_role` in the request\.
+OpenSearch Service uses these roles in all backend replication tasks\.
 For information about mapping and using these roles, see [Map the leader and follower cluster roles](https://opensearch.org/docs/replication-plugin/permissions/#map-the-leader-and-follower-cluster-roles) in the OpenSearch documentation\.

 ## Set up a cross\-cluster connection<a name="replication-connect"></a>

-To replicate indices from one domain to another, you need to set up a cross\-cluster connection between the domains\.
+To replicate indexes from one domain to another, you need to set up a cross\-cluster connection between the domains\.
 The easiest way to connect domains is through the **Connections** tab of the domain dashboard\.
 You can also use the [configuration API](configuration-api.md) or the [AWS CLI](https://docs.aws.amazon.com/cli/latest/reference/opensearch/create-outbound-connection.html)\.
+Because cross\-cluster replication follows a "pull" model, you initate connections from the follower domain\.

 **Note**
 If you previously connected two domains to perform [cross\-cluster searches](cross-cluster-search.md), you can't use that same connection for replication\.
 The connection is marked as `SEARCH_ONLY` in the console\.
-In order to perform replication between two previously connected domains, you must delete the connection and re\-create it, at which point it's available for both cross\-cluster search and cross\-cluster replication\.
+In order to perform replication between two previously connected domains, you must delete the connection and recreate it\.
+When you've done this, the connection is available for both cross\-cluster search and cross\-cluster replication\.

 **To set up a connection**

-1. In the Amazon OpenSearch Service console, select a domain, go to the **Connections** tab, and choose **Connect**\.
+1. In the Amazon OpenSearch Service console, select the follower domain, go to the **Connections** tab, and choose **Request**\.

 1. For **Connection alias**, enter a name for your connection\.

-1. Choose between connecting a domain in your AWS account and Region or in another account or Region\.
+1. Choose between connecting to a domain in your AWS account and Region or in another account or Region\.
    + To connect to a domain in your AWS account and Region, select the domain and choose **Request**\.
    + To connect to a domain in another AWS account or Region, specify the ARN of the remote domain and choose **Request**\.